cobobrien/Flack/README.md

 * AJAX for an improved user-experience
 * Bootstrap Flex
-* Supports deletion of ones own messages
+* Supports deletion of user's own messages